 A lot of people bring blankets, towels, or folding chairs to sit on as well as snacks and things to do (e.g., cards, toys, books) in between events.
 The field is sort of like an amphitheater and gently rises up so it allows for better viewing despite the number of people.

 Are there upgraded experiences available?

-General entry into the event is free and everyone has access to the same places.
-You can pay for Premium Parking which means that you get to park in the parking lot closest to the event.
+General entry into the event is free and everyone has access to the same areas, vendors, and facilities.

 Accessibility at the Bristol Balloon Fiesta?